Lua utility module EventSequence

 • name string A label to give the sequence; used to retrieve the timer later as well as internally by TEN.

-• timerFormat table or bool same as in Timer.
+• timerFormat table or bool Same as in Timer format for Timer.
 This is mainly for debugging.
 This will not work properly if another sequence or timer is showing a countdown.

 Returns: